 From our perspective as leadership recruiters, we see these trends mirrored across the ‘senior appointments’ spectrum, albeit not quite so sharply – whilst our search activity has not been so starkly affected.
 OME reported that the market for advertised senior vacancies in May 2020 was down by c.80%.
 However, the modest easing of lockdown, and promise of further flex, has generated some positivity.
 We are beginning to see this reflected in the re-animation of those search mandates paused at the outset of lockdown.
 This is borne out in the statistics too; OME’s analysis shows a rise of 22% in senior postings over the last ten days.
 Whilst it is too early to say that this is an enduring trend, hopefully it is signalling positive intent in the market at large.

-Categories: Arts Recruitment, Business Services Recruitment, Change & Transformation Recruitment, Charity and Not for Profit Recruitment, Chemicals and Process Industries, Consumer & FMCG Recruitment, Cyber Security & Defence Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Gaming & Gambling, Government Recruitment, Healthcare Recruitment, Hospitality & Leisure Recruitment, Housing Recruitment, Human Resources Recruitment, Infrastructure & Built Environment Recruitment, IT & Digital Leadership Recruitment, Life Sciences Recruitment, Manufacturing & Engineering Recruitment, Procurement & Supply Chain Recruitment, Real Estate Recruitment, Retail Recruitment, Tax Recruitment, Technology Recruitment
+Categories: Arts Recruitment, Business Services Recruitment, Change & Transformation Recruitment, Charity and Not for Profit Recruitment, Chemicals and Process Industries, Consumer & FMCG Recruitment, Cyber Security & Defence Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Gaming & Gambling Recruitment, Government Recruitment, Healthcare Recruitment, Hospitality & Leisure Recruitment, Housing Recruitment, Human Resources Recruitment, Infrastructure & Built Environment Recruitment, IT & Digital Leadership Recruitment, Life Sciences Recruitment, Manufacturing & Engineering Recruitment, Procurement & Supply Chain Recruitment, Real Estate Recruitment, Retail Recruitment, Tax Recruitment, Technology Recruitment